Why do a house sitting job application?

 This style of travel is ideally suited to the house sitter.
 You’re not wedded to anyone else’s schedule.
 If you want to spend a rainy day on the sofa, watching Netflix and patting the cat, you can.

-4. Respond to the host's needs
+4. Respond to hosts' needs

 Read all information you have about the sit and your hosts’ situation before writing your house sitting job application.
 Note the hosts’ preferences and specific requests about their pets.
 For example, if the pets have health problems and require medication, let the host know your experience administering pills, injecting insulin or changing dressings.
 If they mention wanting the sitter to come a day or two early, let them know in your letter if you are able to meet that requirement.